Bachelor of Education After Degree – Admission Requirements

 - Exact translations from a qualified translator must be provided if the documentation is not already in English.

-- An assessment completed by the International Qualification Assessment Service (IQAS), which compares international educational standards to Canada, must be sent to email@example.com or by mail to St. Mary’s.
+- An assessment completed by the International Qualification Assessment Service (IQAS), or World Education Services (WES), which compares international educational standards to Canada, must be sent to firstname.lastname@example.org or by mail to St. Mary’s.

 - Proof of English Language Proficiency is required for individuals whose first language is not English.
 Evidence accepted by the University is: